 At some point in our lives, we've all experienced a certain degree of shoulder pain.
 However, not all types of shoulder pain are created equal.
 The location of your pain can actually tell you a lot about what might be going wrong.

-Whether you're a fitness enthusiast dealing with a sports injury, or just woke up with a stiff shoulder, we'll explore what your body might be trying to communicate through the pain, as well as common causes and potential treatments for different types of shoulder problems.
+Whether you're a fitness enthusiast dealing with a sports injury or you just woke up with a stiff shoulder, we'll explore what your body might be trying to communicate through the pain.
+We will also discuss common causes and potential treatments for different types of shoulder problems.

 Understanding Shoulder Anatomy